hofstadter-io/studios-docs/content/getting-started/creating-an-app.md

 #### Pushing and Deploying

-The first time you create an application, you will also need to push and deploy it.
+Before you can use your application, you will also need to push and deploy it.
-You can do that now, or wait a
+You can do that now, or wait for a
 [couple of sections](../deploying).

 #### Full Create Command